docQodly/docs/docs/studio/rendering.md

 <Column.List align="center" justifyContent="between">
     <Column.Item width="75%">
-        This option enables you to render the current page directly within the webform editor window.
-Here, the webform is rendered by the Qodly Studio's embedded web server. <br/><br/>
+        This option enables you to render the current page directly within the Page Editor window.
+Here, the Page is rendered by the Qodly Studio's embedded web server. <br/><br/>
         This approach provides a comprehensive view of data classes, functions, and attributes, even if they are not exposed as REST resources.
     </Column.Item>
     <Column.Item width="20%">